Appearance

 ]

-- Enter description: Grant read access to s3 cloud trail bucket as well as receiving s3 notifications from the SQS queue.
+Description: Grant read access to S3 bucket and permission to receive S3 notifications from the SQS queue.

-- Go to IAM > Users > Create User
+- Go to IAM > Users and click Create User

 - Click Next

-- Select the user that was just created
+- Open the user that was just created and copy its ARN — you will need it in Step 4

-- Enter description: Credentials for Realm.Security to read Cloudtrail logs from S3 bucket
+Credentials for Realm.Security to read logs from S3 bucket

-- Copy and save the Access Key and Secret access key in a safe location, you will need to paste these two values in Realm console when configuring the S3 input feed
+- Copy and save the Access Key and Secret access key — you will need these when configuring the S3 input feed in Realm

-- Go to Queue Policies > Edit Access policy
+rlm-s3-event-notificationsqueue - Go to Queue policies and click Edit

-- Replace the policy JSON with the following
+- Replace the policy JSON with the following, substituting

 {